cjpardodelahoz/nostoc/README.md

     conda activate r-4.2.2
     R
     ```
-    Then, within R, you can restore the packages from the lock file:
+    If you are already running R 4.2.2, you can skip the step above and launch R from the directory where you cloned the repository and renv should automatically bootstrap itself, downloading and installing the appropriate version of renv.
+Then, within R, you can restore all packages in the project library from the lock file:
     ```R
     renv::restore()
     ```
-    You will be asked to ocnfirm that you want to install all the packages.
+    You will be asked to confirm that you want to install all the packages.
 Type "y" and proceed.
 The installation may take a while.
 After this, you can use this conda environment to run any of the R scripts.

 ### 2.2 Software with pre-compiled binaries